 After falsely blaming ‘the law’ for family separation for several weeks, the Trump Administration relented to mass political pressure and the president signed an unnecessary order to stop the policy.
 While the end of family separation is a major victory for human rights important, sadly, the Trump Administration is planning on replacing separation with another inhumane policy: indefinite detention.

 On June 29th, 2018, the Department of Justice (DOJ), led by President Trump’s Attorney General Jeff Sessions, filed a court document that stated that the U.S. government is now planning on holding families together in detention through the full length of their immigration case.
-In this post, our Los Angeles immigration lawyer explains what this bad policy means for migrant families.
+In this post, our immigration lawyer in Los Angeles explains what this bad policy means for migrant families.

 The DOJ is Responding to the Decision of a California Federal Judge